Careers

 • Resume to include educational background, relevant employment history, and references.

-• Completed Trinity School Employment Application (Note: A “fillable” form can be downloaded at the bottom of this page.)
+• Completed Trinity School Faculty Employment Application (Note: A “fillable” form can be downloaded at https://www.trinitymidland.org/careers)

 Trinity School is committed to providing equal opportunity in all of our employment practices, including selection, hiring, promotion, transfer, and compensation, to all qualified applicants and employees without regard to age, race, color, sex, pregnancy, national origin, citizenship status, disability, genetic information, or any other protected status in accordance with the requirements of all applicable federal, state, and local laws unless a particular status protected by federal, state, or local laws contradicts the deeply held religious convictions of the School or the Church or an employee is covered by the ministerial exemption.